Puneeth Rajkumar: Popularity and other works

 In times of crisis, Puneeth was often seen not just financially contributing to funds to help those in distress, but also urging his fans to do the same.
 When the COVID-19 pandemic struck India in 2020, Puneeth actively involved himself in creating awareness about safety.
 In a video by the Karnataka government, he was seen urging people to support the government in controlling the disease.
-In addition to this, Puneeth also donated Rs 50 lakh to Chief Minister's Relief Fund in March 2020, amid the first wave of COVID-19 infections.
+In addition to this, Puneeth also donated Rs 50 lakh (circa 70 000 USD) to Chief Minister's Relief Fund in March 2020, amid the first wave of COVID-19 infections.

 Puneeth was involved in philanthropy with his mother at the Shakti Dhama ashram in Mysore, and owned the Bengaluru Royals, Premier Futsal team.

 Playback singing

 Puneeth, just like his father, is one of very few actors who have excelled in professional singing too.
 He sang alone in Appu, and sang a duet on "Jothe Jotheyali" from Vamshi.
 He sang a fast number in Jackie and sang in his brother Shiva's films Lava Kusha and Mylari.

 Puneeth Rajkumar has sung a song "Kanna Sanne Indhalene" for Akira movie which was composed by B. Ajaneesh Loknath.
 He has revealed that his compensation for singing for other than his home-productions goes to charity and several orphanages and old age homes.